 Preparing to re-open - what you need to know

-Please remember that the route map announced by the First Minister on the 21 May 2020 is a plan which the Scottish Government will consider implementing following their review on May 28.
+The route map announced by the First Minister on the 21 May 2020 is a plan which the Scottish Government is implementing following a review on 28 May.

-We anticipate that, following this review, some of the restrictions will be eased, allowing certain specified businesses to open from 29 May.
+Following this review, some of the restrictions have been eased, allowing certain specified businesses to open from 29 May.